fuckup1337/MalXLS/README.md

 - (Optional) Change the text color to ``WHITE`` and make sure the cells are the same size as regular cells
 - Activate cell ``A1`` so that it is not immediately obvious where the payload is when opening the file
 - (Optional) Insert some faux data at the beginning of the sheet
+- Remove identifying information from the file (File > Info > Check for Issues > Inspect Document)

 ### Prerequisites